selimerunkut/factastichealth_website/_posts/2024-05-23-as-guide-with-publictions.md

 Dietary Interventions
 ---------------------

 Emerging research suggests a connection between diet and AS symptoms.
-While not a cure (debatable as it can reduce symptoms to virtually zero), specific dietary changes may help reduce inflammation and alleviate discomfort.
+While not a cure (the medical establishments consensus is that there is no cure only a remission from AS, this is debatable in my personal opinion), specific dietary changes may help reduce inflammation and alleviate discomfort.

 1. Elimination Diet: An elimination diet involves removing potential trigger foods from your diet and then gradually reintroducing them to identify any that worsen symptoms.
 Research indicates that certain foods, such as dairy, wheat, corn, soy, red meat, and nightshade vegetables, can trigger inflammatory responses in some individuals with AS (1).